collective/collective.takeaportrait/README.rst

    :alt: alternate text
    :align: center

-Note: only the image part inside the highlight yellow section will be used as a new portrait.
+Note: only the image part inside the highlight yellow section (the viewfinder) will be used as a new portrait.
+You can move the viewfinder by drag and drop with the mouse (not working on mobile right now).

 After every shot taken, you can look at a preview of the image, and repeat the operation until you get a nice portrait.